loodvn/devguide/coverage.rst

 '''''''''''''''

 For the truly daring, you can use another powerful feature of coverage.py: branch coverage.
-Testing every possible branch path through code, while a great goal to strive for, is a secondary goal to getting 100% line coverage for the entire stdlib (for now).
+Testing every possible branch path through the code, while a great goal to strive for, is a secondary goal to getting 100% line coverage for the entire stdlib (for now).